scikit-activeml/scikit-activeml/docs/contributing.rst

 Building the Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure your documentation is well formatted, build it using Sphinx:
+To ensure your documentation examples execute successfully and the pages are
+well formatted, test and build them using Sphinx:

 .. code:: bash

+   sphinx-build -b doctest docs docs/_build/doctest
    sphinx-build -b html docs docs/_build

 Issue Tracking